flaviut/nim-by-example/content/content/oop_macro.md

 let r = newRabbit("Fluffy", 3)
 ```
-we will run into the following error:
+We will run into the following error:

 ``` console
 Error: type mismatch: got (string, int literal(3))